|

 - Use Yarn Workspaces commands for managing dependencies.

-- Ensure tests and linting pass before pushing changes.
+- Ensure type-check, lint, prettier, and tests pass before pushing changes.

 Tools & configurations

-- Husky: Pre-commit hooks for linting and tests.
+- Husky: Pre-commit hooks for linting, formatting, and type-checking.

 - ESLint & Prettier: Enforce coding standards and formatting.